bobmaceratini/testrepo/README.md

 # testrepo
-Rpository created during the Python course with Coursera
+Rpository created during the Python course with Coursera: "Python Project for Data Science"